 Sending Unclear Invitations

 Plus ones.
 Kids.
 Attire.
 These are all things that need to be clearly addressed in your wedding invitations.
 If you don’t want your godparents to bring their seven-year-old, but their fourteen-year-old can attend, you can avoid confusion by not only stating that your wedding has a no-kids rule, but by also utilizing a response card well.
 Write the names of the guests you want to invite on the response card, and have guests check off a “will attend” or “will not attend” box.
-It’s also smart to clearly state what the dress code is, if you have one.
+It’s also smart to clearly state what the dress code is, if you have one, as well as your plus one policy.

 Choosing A Date That Doesn’t Work